Bune Information

 Text References and Translations

-The texts from which we draw knowledge of Bune are rich with historical context, steeped in esoteric wisdom, and not immune to the influences of their times.
+The texts from which we draw knowledge of Bune are rich with historical context, steeped in esoteric wisdom, but not immune to the influences and perceptions of their time.

 As an entity referenced in several key grimoires, the study of Bune requires a careful examination of these sources and the variations that appear across translations.